 "Support delivered to Family Help... has been incredible.
 Together they have cut back overgrowth and tidied up grassed area....
 Family Help is a small, underfunded charity and we struggle with the upkeep of the grass, brambles, shrubs, and trees in the outside areas.
-Now our external areas are tidy and safe... very much appreciated by staff and residents alike." - Family Help
+Now our external areas are tidy and safe... very much appreciated by staff and residents alike." - Family Help prosthetic leg. ...turned up with crew and sorted my garden front and back in two hours.
+Young people get a bad press these days, but these young lads got stuck in and did a great job." - Veteran Garden Assistance Project

-"I'm really enjoying the reparations I thought it would be scary but I'm really enjoying it I'm happy ... is my like reparation leader cause he's really nice and we just get along" Young Person
+"I'm really enjoying the reparations I thought it would be scary but I'm really enjoying it I'm happy ... is my like reparation leader cause he's really nice and we just get along" - Young Person